KongTu/2017ClusterDecayModel/README.md

 A simple model to test local charge conservation coupled with v2

-To compile it, do:
+To compile the code, type:

-xxxx
+make

+and check all the settings, then type:

+./main.app